How does a sales funnel work?

 Ask yourself these questions:

-Create a lead magnet they cannot ignore
+Create a lead magnet they cannot refuse

 Choose the right channels and start nurturing

-Measuring what truly matters in your funnel
+Measuring what really matters in your funnel

 The KPIs you cannot ignore